-Tumor markers are potent indicators to early screen or monitor recurrence of lung cancer.
-However, elevated values of these markers can also be detected in pulmonary TB.
-In the present study, we found a significant statistic difference in positive rate of lung tumor markers between TB and lung cancer group, but widely used markers such as CA125, NSE and CEA are positive in a proportion of TB cases, suggesting their sensitivity is less than optimal for diagnosis of lung cancer.
+of lung tumor markers between the TB and lung cancer groups, but widely used markers such as CA125, NSE and CEA are positive in a proportion of TB cases, suggesting their sensitivity is less than optimal for diagnosis of lung cancer.
 CA125 is commonly used as a specific tumor marker for ovarian cancer, but its elevation is also seen in some non-gynecological diseases.
-Recent study reported 75% of active pulmonary TB cases showed an increased concentration of serum CA125 [38].
-Previous study shown several tumor markers are suboptimal in distinguishing non-small cell lung cancer (NSCLC) from TB: AUC of CA125, NSE, CEA was 0.626, 0.716 and 0.589, respectively [39].
-In the present study, we indicated the number of positive tumor markers is more potent predictor than the positive status, and if the number of the tumor makers increasing, pulmonary lesions would be more likely diagnosed as lung cancer.
+A recent study reported that 75% of active pulmonary TB cases showed an increased concentration of serum CA125 [38].
+A previous study has shown that several tumor markers are suboptimal in distinguishing non-small cell lung cancer from TB: AUC of CA125, NSE, and CEA were 0.626, 0.716, and 0.589, respectively [39].
+In the present study, we indicated that the number of positive tumor markers is a more potent predictor than the positive status, and if the number of tumor markers increases, pulmonary lesions would more likely be diagnosed as lung cancer.

-The radiological similarities between lung cancer and TB are main reasons contributing to misdiagnosis or missed diagnosis for indeterminate pulmonary nodule in asymptomatic individuals [40].
+The radiological similarities between lung cancer and TB are the main reasons contributing to misdiagnosis or missed diagnosis for an indeterminate pulmonary nodule in asymptomatic individuals [40].
 Even the positron emission tomography-CT could not well discriminate them, and TB infection can lead to a high false-positive rate and low specificity in the detection of lung cancer [41,42].
-In present study, the proportion of lung cancer and TB is near equal in TB infection patients, and the final model indicated the mass in unilateral lung and limited in single lung lobe prone to be malignant, which trends to accompany enlarged mediastinal lymph nodes.
-The result provided a comprehensive evaluation from imaging features of lung cancer.
-It's interesting that the number of lung lobes covered by lesions is an independent predictor rather than lesion located in typical TB areas (dummy variables of lung lobe in Table 3), which is accordance to previous study that reported lung cancer tended to occur on an upper lobe location or the same side as previous TB infection, and lesion's location is improper indicator for the differential diagnosis between lung cancer and TB [43].
+In the present study, the proportion of lung cancer and TB is nearly equal in TB infection patients, and the final model indicated that the mass in the unilateral lung and limited to a single lung lobe is prone to be malignant, which tends to accompany enlarged mediastinal lymph nodes.
+The result provided a comprehensive evaluation of the imaging features of lung cancer.
+It is interesting that the number of lung lobes covered by lesions is an independent predictor rather than lesion located in typical TB areas (dummy variables of lung lobe in Table 3), which is accordance to previous study that reported lung cancer tended to occur on an upper lobe location or the same side as previous TB infection, and lesion's location is improper indicator for the differential diagnosis between lung cancer and TB [43].

-Pleural effusion can used to identify the nature of pulmonary lesions through detecting the content of adenosine deaminase, CEA and other tumor markers.
+Pleural effusion can be used to identify the nature of pulmonary lesions through detecting the content of adenosine deaminase, CEA, and other tumor markers.
 However, almost one-third of lung cancer cases develop a pleural effusion [44], while less than 20% cases of TB have a TB pleural effusion [45], which means analysis for these markers in pleural effusion only apply to a small portion of cases, and thus we use the volume of pleural effusion rather than biochemical indicators as a potential variable.
-We found pleural effusion tend to be none or only small in lung cancer cases, and a moderate or large volume in TB cases, and this result partially consistent to Wang et al, and they found lung cancer accounts for 27.8% in difficult cases with undiagnosed pleural effusions, while proportion of TB is 40%, that means TB derived pleural effusion could be even more common in China, but there is no open data about the difference of its volume between TB and lung cancer cases [46].
+We found that pleural effusion tend to be none or only small in lung cancer cases, and of moderate or large volume in TB cases, and this result is partially consistent to that of Wang et al., who found that lung cancer accounts for 27.8% in difficult cases with undiagnosed pleural effusions, while the proportion of TB is 40%, which means that TB derived pleural effusion could be even more common in China, but there is no open data about the difference of its volume between TB and lung cancer cases [46]